seed-labs/seed-emulator/docs/user_manual/mcp_seedops.md

 5. download/parse artifacts
 6. summarize + decide next action

+For attached-runtime operation, the explicit lifecycle contract is:

+`render -> compile -> build -> start -> attach -> operate -> stop`

+The agent is expected to read lifecycle state before planning.
+Side-effectful runtime actions should be executed as supervised patterns:

+1. pre-check
+2. apply
+3. evidence capture
+4. rollback
+5. post-rollback verification

 It is designed for:

 - Attaching to an existing `docker compose up -d` output (no rebuild needed)